yash1243/Maze-of-Craze/README.md

 Award: 2nd in New Jersey FBLA

 Instructions to run:
-1. Make sure executable jar file and res folder are both in same file path.
+1. Make sure executable jar file (Maze of Craze.jar) and res folder are both in same file path. (ex.
+Place them both on your Desktop)
 2. Run the executable jar file.
+(Maze of Craze.jar)